emmahyde/lucretia-bott/README.md

 	  # expected response if working: => PONG
 	```

 1. When you're prepared, you may `npm install` and `npm run watch` into your bash console at the root directory in order to launch the app in non-detatched local-dev mode.
 Congrats, your bot should now be online!
 You may debug and test with effervescence and beauty.
+Changes to the code will be automatically reloaded by nodemon, no need to start and stop the app (this is what `watch` is for).

 1. Add any new commands to the `help` command in `command-map.js`.
 When making changes, please open a PR against `master` on a branch and send to / tag Emma Hyde for approval and merge.